AlbertoMarziali/bmw_remote_start/README.md

 **Brake Light Switch and Start-Stop Button**

 Here you can see how to wire break light switch and start/stop button:
+-The start-stop button wiring is right behind the switch button, just pull it out.
+-The break light switch wiring is above the brake pedal.

 ![CAR Wiring](images/wiring_1.png)

 ## KeyFob Wiring